AIDS-Related Cancers

 Having HIV or AIDS increases the risk for cancers linked to AIDS.
 In fact, in individuals who do not have HIV, Kaposi sarcoma is rare.

 AIDS is related to a higher risk of some cancer types.
 But cancers associated with AIDS have become less common.
-This is possibly that antiretroviral or anti-AIDS drugs are taken by people in the U.S.
+This is possibly because antiretroviral or anti-AIDS drugs are taken by people in the U.S.

 The symptoms depend on the type of cancer:

-- Kaposi sarcoma.
-This cancer causes purple or brown spots (lesions) on your skin or inside your mouth.
+- Kaposi sarcoma: This cancer causes purple or brown spots (lesions) on your skin or inside your mouth.
 It can also affect internal organs and tissues, such as your lungs, digestive tract, and lymph nodes.
 It can cause fever, swollen lymph nodes, and weight loss.

-- Cervical cancer.
-This cancer doesn’t cause symptoms until it’s grown and spread into nearby tissues.
+- Cervical cancer: This cancer doesn’t cause symptoms until it’s grown and spread into nearby tissues.
 Then it may cause abnormal vaginal bleeding or discharge, pain during sex, and longer or heavier periods.

-- Anal cancer.
-Symptoms may include pain in the anal area, bleeding, itching, a change in bowel habits, or a lump in the area.
+- Anal cancer: Symptoms may include pain in the anal area, bleeding, itching, a change in bowel habits, or a lump in the area.

-- Lung cancer.
-Symptoms can include severe coughing, which may bring up blood.
+- Lung cancer: Symptoms can include severe coughing, which may bring up blood.
 Other signs are chest pain, trouble breathing, fatigue, and weight loss.

-- Head and neck cancers.
-There are many different kinds of cancer that start in these areas.
+- Head and neck cancers: There are many different kinds of cancer that start in these areas.
 Some common symptoms are mouth sores, headaches, and neck, throat, face, tooth, or ear pain.
 Abnormal bleeding in the mouth or from the nose may also occur.

-- Liver cancer.
-This cancer can cause belly pain and swelling, yellowing of the skin and eyes (jaundice), weight loss, and tiredness.
+- Liver cancer: This cancer can cause belly pain and swelling, yellowing of the skin and eyes (jaundice), weight loss, and tiredness.

-- Hodgkin lymphoma.
-Symptoms are the same as for non-Hodgkin lymphoma.
+- Hodgkin lymphoma: Symptoms are the same as for non-Hodgkin lymphoma.

 You will probably see the healthcare provider regularly if you have HIV.
 You will be asked about your health during these appointments and will have a physical examination.
 This helps the physician to track things like diseases and other issues, like cancer, for example.